PrefectHQ/prefect/docs/tutorials/orchestration.md

 Creating and running _orchestrated_ workflows takes advantage of some additional Prefect components.

-- [Prefect Orion API server](#prefect-orion-api-server) and orchestration engine receives state information from workflows and provides flow run instructions for executing deployments.
+- [Prefect API server](#prefect-orion-api-server) and orchestration engine receives state information from workflows and provides flow run instructions for executing deployments.
 - [Prefect database](#prefect-database) provides a persistent metadata store that holds flow and task run history.
 - [Prefect UI](#prefect-ui-and-prefect-cloud) provides a control plane for monitoring, configuring, analyzing, and coordinating runs of your workflows.
 - [Storage](#storage-for-flow-and-task-data) for flow and task data lets you configure a persistent store for flow code and flow and task results.
 - [Agents and work queues](#agents-and-work-queues) bridge the Prefect orchestration engine with a your execution environments, organizing work that agents can pick up to execute.

 These Prefect components and services enable you to form what we call a dedicated _coordination and orchestration environment_.
-The same components and services enable you to coordinate flows with either the open-source Prefect Orion API server and orchestration engine or Prefect Cloud.
+The same components and services enable you to coordinate flows with either the open-source Prefect server and orchestration engine or Prefect Cloud.

 Let's take a closer look at each component.

-## Prefect Orion API server
+## Prefect API server

-The Prefect Orion API server and orchestration engine is the central component of your Prefect workflow environment.
+The Prefect server and orchestration engine is the central component of your Prefect workflow environment.

 Without you having to configure or run anything other than your flow code, the ephemeral Prefect API keeps track of the state of your Prefect flow and task runs.

-When you run Prefect Orion  with `prefect orion start`, the Prefect Orion orchestration engine keeps track of the state of your Prefect flow and task runs, and also lets you:
+When you run a Prefect server with `prefect orion start`, the Prefect orchestration engine keeps track of the state of your Prefect flow and task runs, and also lets you:

 - Create and manage deployments
 - Create and manage configuration for storage and services used by your flows